 Changes Related to GSTR 9C Self-Certification

 As per the Finance Act – 2021, a proposal was released to omit certification by CA by amending Section 35(5) of the CGST Act.
-In the 43rd GST Council Meeting, the finance ministry suggested changes in furnishing the reconciliation statement in order to simplify the compliance requirement.
+The changes were recommended in the Union Budget 2021 and were approved in the Finance Act.
+In the 43rd GST Council Meeting, the finance ministry reaffirmed suggested changes in furnishing of the reconciliation statement in order to simplify the compliance requirement.
 These changes suggested that taxpayers would be able to self-certify the reconciliation statement in GSTR 9C instead of getting it certified by chartered accountants.
 This change will apply for Annual Return for FY 2020-21.
 Amendments in sections 35 and 44 of CGST Act made through Finance Act, 2021.

-The GST Notification 29/2021 stated: “w.e.f.
-1st August, Section 35(5) of the CGST Act which mandated the certification of GSTR-9C by the Chartered Accountant or a Cost Accountant is substituted by Sec 44 of the CGST Act which requires a self-certified reconciliation statement in place of an audit report.”
+The CBIC notified these changes vide GST Notification 29/2021 stating: “w.e.f.
+1st August 2021, section 35(5) of the CGST Act which mandated the certification of GSTR-9C by the Chartered Accountant or a Cost Accountant is substituted by Sec 44 of the CGST Act which requires a self-certified reconciliation statement in place of an audit report.”

 Impact of the GSTR 9C Self-Certification